Apply for a Grant

 Consistent with Breast Cancer UK’s view that there should be a transition away from in vivo animal testing, we will only consider funding for research which relies on Replacement Methods (non animal methods) of testing.
 Please see our policy on Animal Experimentation.

 Applications must adhere to our Grant Funding Submission Criteria and Terms and Conditions.
-Grant Funding Submission Criteria and a Grant Application Form can be downloaded and submitted to email@example.com
+The Grant Application Form can be downloaded and submitted to firstname.lastname@example.org

-Assessment of applications is normally completed within four months of the submission deadline.
+Assessment of applications is normally completed within three to five months of the submission deadline.

 For more information or to discuss our grants programme please email Dr Margaret Wexler (email@example.com) or call 0845 6801322